swiffer1-dev/PicScripterai1111/SYSTEM_DESIGN.md

-# Picscripterai - Social Media Management Platform
+# Picscripterai - Social Media Management Platform.

 ## Overview
 Picscripterai is a full-stack social media management application designed to connect multiple social media and e-commerce platforms.
 It enables users to schedule and publish AI-powered promotional content across 7 major social platforms (Instagram, TikTok, Twitter/X, LinkedIn, Pinterest, YouTube, Facebook) and synchronize product data from 3 e-commerce platforms (Shopify, Etsy, Squarespace).
 The platform aims to be a productivity tool focused on efficient, reliable multi-platform content distribution and seamless integration between e-commerce catalogs and social media marketing.